HarunMbaabu/Yahoo-Finance-Data-Analysis-using-Apache-Spark/README.md

 ```

-In this section, we calculate the mean, standard deviation, and correlation between the "Close" column (stock price) and the "Volume" column (trading volume) of the stock_prices_df DataFrame.
+In the next step, we calculate the mean, standard deviation, and correlation between the "Close" column (stock price) and the "Volume" column (trading volume) of the stock_prices_df DataFrame.
 We use the select() function along with the mean(), stddev(), and corr() functions from pyspark.sql.functions to perform these calculations.
 The .first()[0] retrieves the first row of the result as a single value.
 Finally, we print out the mean price, standard deviation price, and correlation between price and volume.

 ```python
 # Calculate mean, standard deviation, and correlation